-Soon to be President of the United States, Donald J Trump, is expected to undertake his first State Visit to the UK at some point in the next couple of years, a much-anticipated event.
-When the American billionaire does arrive at Windsor Castle following a ceremonial welcome, all will seem well between The Royal Family and the American President.
-However, it is likely to be a turbulent relationship behind closed doors – not least because of some of the things the 70-year-old has said (or tweeted) in the past.
+President of the United States, Donald J Trump, is undertaking his first State Visit to the United Kingdom this week – a much-anticipated event.
+When the American billionaire arrives at Buckingham Palace following a ceremonial welcome, all will seem well between The Royal Family and the American President.
+However, the atmosphere will likely be tense behind closed doors – not least because of some of the things the 72-year-old has said (or tweeted) in the past.

 Some of the most publicised comments he has made relating to the Royal Family was regarding the late Diana, Princess of Wales.
 A few months after her tragic death in Paris aged 36, Mr Trump appeared as a guest on the Howard Stern Show – an American talk radio show.
 During his appearance, he said that he believes he could have slept with the Princess, and described her as having “supermodel beauty.”

 Speaking to The Sunday Times, broadcaster Selina Scott, who spent two weeks following Donald Trump for a profile said the tycoon pursued Diana to the point of “stalking” in the belief he “had a shot” with her.

 Miss Scott claimed his belief was mistaken, and in reality, he gave Diana “the creeps”, reportedly sending expensive bouquets of flowers to Kensington Palace.
 Miss Scott also claimed that Trump told friends that his biggest regret after Diana died was that they never dated.
 A few months ago, the President-Elect said that reports he was romantically interested in Diana were “so false.”